MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-assume-referential-integrity.md

 ms.topic: how-to
 ms.date: 07/25/2024
 LocalizationGroup: Connect to data
-#customer intent: As a As a data analyst or report developer, I want to learn how to apply the Assume referential integrity setting in Power BI Desktop.
+#customer intent: As a data analyst or report developer, I want to learn how to apply the Assume referential integrity setting in Power BI Desktop so that I can improve query efficiency when using DirectQuery.
 ---
 # Apply the Assume Referential Integrity setting in Power BI Desktop